 A finished basement takes a lot of planning, but is a great investment for your home.
 From building code issues to the final installation, learn the ins and outs of basement refinishing to determine the scope of the project you want to undertake.

-Before you begin your basement renovation, it helps to come up with a detailed plan of what you intend to do with the space.
+Before you begin your basement improvements, it helps to come up with a detailed plan of what you intend to do with the space.
 Taking the time to do this will help you find the right materials for the job, determine if permits are required and make the decision of whether or not you can tackle all the work yourself.

 Using the Space

 A lot of factors and decisions you make will be affected by how you intend to use the space.
 A wet bar will require plumbing for example, while a basement playroom for the kids will not.
 Are you planning on adding a bathroom?
 If so, you'll need to worry about drains in addition to water intake and cosmetic looks.

 If you're making any major structural changes to the basement, such as adding or moving walls, adding plumbing or electricity, you will probably have to pull a permit at your town hall.
 When you do so, get a list of any building or plumbing codes in your area you will need to update or stay within as you work.

 Pulling a permit does mean your finished job will be inspected, so plan on hiring an expert if necessary.
 If you fail to pull a permit for the renovation, keep in mind that this could turn up when you plan on selling the house and could result in problems down the road.

 Not all building materials are suitable for installation "below grade," (in a basement.)
 Some products, like solid hardwood flooring, aren't suitable for the high moisture levels that basements typically experience.
 Take the time to research and find the right materials for the job.
 A few examples of suitable basement finishing materials include:

 - Engineered hardwood flooring